-- A career development and employability module added to most degrees. - Engagement of student-employer ambassadors (recruitment has included BAME background, POLAR, mature, disabled, and a parent to raise the aspirations of these underrepresented groups and better understand barriers within the employment market).

-- Student Council and SELT now include employer related agenda items and feedback before and after training to measure impact and identify further areas of improvement. - The Graduate Employability and Progression Lead is member of the city's Chamber of Commerce group, and meets regularly with key business networks (Allia, Opportunity Peterborough, Federation of Small Businesses, Skills Service) to ensure a joint approach to graduate recruitment. - All Level 4 students have been trained on the importance of Linkedin to identify a mentor. - Vacancies for undergraduates, graduates and our alumni are promoted through LinkedIn.
+- A career development and employability module added to most degrees. - Engagement of student-employer ambassadors (recruitment has included BAME background, POLAR, mature, disabled, and a parent to raise the aspirations of these underrepresented groups and better understand barriers within the employment market). - Student Council and SELT now include employer related agenda items and feedback before and after training to measure impact and identify further areas of improvement. - The Graduate Employability and Progression Lead is member of the city's Chamber of Commerce group, and meets regularly with key business networks (Allia, Opportunity Peterborough, Federation of Small Businesses, Skills Service) to ensure a joint approach to graduate recruitment. - All Level 4 students have been trained on the importance of Linkedin to identify a mentor.
+Vacancies for undergraduates, graduates and our alumni are promoted through LinkedIn.
 Placer software is being rolled out across the city to promote undergraduate and graduate opportunities. - PSRB accreditation from CIM and CMI is in place as well as CACHE to enable students to have professional status when entering employment and gain access to professional networks during the course of their studies.
-The student body felt that this was preferable to the allocation of a global bursary.